doki-doki-ai-edition/Mod/SETUP.md

 # Windows/Linux

+**IMPORTANT:** There is also a video tutorial of this whole process here: https://youtu.be/aGOP6ANbMxk

 - Make sure you have a fresh install of DDLC https://teamsalvato.itch.io/ddlc
 - When you click on the download button this popup should appear